You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [05:22]

-It's not the artificial connection using our thinking or desire or in Sanskrit expression, nama-rupa, the combination or compound of name and material that shows our man-made or self-centered relation with things produced within our mind.
+It's not artificial connection using our thinking or desire or in Sanskrit expression nama rupa, the combination or compound of name and material that shows our man-made or self-centered relation with things produced within our mind.
 And in the previous few paragraphs, he discussed about time.
-Only this moment is true or real moment.
-Past has already gone and future has not yet come.
+Only this moment is a real moment. past has already gone and future has not yet come.

-So only this moment is real moment, reality.
-And within this moment, which has no length, within this present moment without any length.
-Entire past and entire future is included.
+So only this moment is a real moment, reality.
+And within this moment, which has no length, within this present moment, without any length, entire past and entire future is included.
 And in this section, not section, in this paragraph, he is talking about this self.
 Not only the time, but this being as self.
-And first he said, whether we realize it or not, if we agree to it or not, if we understand it or not.
-We are always living out life that is connected to everything in the universe.
-You know, now we hear the song of birds.
+And first he said, whether we realize it or not, if we agree to it or not, if we understand it or not, We are always living out life that is connected to everything in the universe.
+You know, now we hear the song of birds and there are so many beautiful flowers.

 [15:35]

-And he called, you know, this universal life is me.
-This is, he said, this is true self, or true sense of self.
-My kind of idea of who I am, my identity, what I am, is kind of a man-made thing, and a much more fundamental or basic reality.
+And he called this universal life is me. he said, this is true self or true sense of self.
+My kind of idea of who I am, my identity, what I am, is kind of a man-made thing and a much more fundamental or basic reality.
 We are one with all beings.
-And this is not Uchiyama Roshi's unique opinion, but this is fact.
-For example, in Dogen Zenji's teachings, this is called Jin Issai Jiko.
+And this is not Uchiyama Roshi's unique opinion, but this is, for example, in Dogen Zenji's teachings.
+This is called Jin Isai Jiko.
 In kanji,

 [16:40]

 I'm sorry.
-Jin is whole, or entire, or complete.
-And Itsai means everything, all beings, everything or all.
+Jin is whole or entire or complete.
+And itai means everything, all beings, everything or all.
 And jiko is the self.
 This is an expression used by Dogen Zenji.
 I'm sorry.
-Uchiyama Roshi said this expression is used by Dogen Zenji, but I don't find in Dogen's writings this particular expression.
-He used Jinissai and Jiko, but separately.
-Uchiyamura made Jinissai and Jiko together.
+Uchida Moroshi said this expression is used by Dogen Zenji, but I don't find in Dogen's writings this particular expression.
+He used ji in his style and jiko, but separately.
+Uchimura makes jinn and jiko together.

 [17:55]

-And also, later in this paragraph, he said, we are not appearing in this world like a stage, and we disappear from this world when we die.
-But he said, we are born with this entire world, and when we die, this entire world, or Jinissai, will die together with me.
+And also later in this paragraph he said, we are not appear in this world like a stage, and we disappear from this world when we die.
+But he said, we are born with this entire world, and then we die, this entire world, or the East Side, will die together with me.
 This is kind of a strange idea, but this is also mentioned by Dogen Zenji at the same writing.
 So I'd like to introduce that teaching of Dogen.
-So, you know, Uchamuro is using kind of a... without using Buddhist or Zen technical terms, but what he is talking is not his personal opinion, but this is his interpretation or explanation of what Dogen said.
+So Ucchiamurusi is using kind of a... without using Buddhist or Zen technical terms, but what he's talking is not his personal opinion, but this is his interpretation or explanation of what Dogen said.

 [19:10]